-Distribution of the metabolic syndrome by age classes
+Pattern of lipid subjects with the metabolic syndrome

-Clinical and biochemical parameters of subjects with the Mets and without the Mets.
+Comparison of clinical and biochemical between subjects with and without Mets

 The MetS is a cluster of cardiovascular risk factors including obesity, hypertension and dyslipidaemia that increases the risk of the development of type 2 diabetes mellitus and cardiovascular disease.
 The risk factors of MetS include obesity, aging, sedentary lifestyle, diabetes mellitus, coronary heart disease and lipodystrophy [14, 15].
 It is estimated that t a large majority of patients with type 2 DM or impaired glucose tolerance have the metabolic syndrome.
 I note similar findings in this study and report the prevalence rate of Mets to be 86%.
 The prevalence rates of the Mets in both genders as noted in this report are comparable to that of a previous report on the Mets.
 The role of age as a risk factor of MetS cannot be overemphasized as age dependency of the syndrome's prevalence is seen in most populations around the world.
 In this report, the prevalence of MetS is noted to increase from 11% among participants aged 20 through 29 years to 89% in participants aged 70 through 79.
 Although this study showed that the mean age of men with MetS was significantly higher than that of women, the age specific prevalence of MetS however was similar in both genders except for ages 70-79 where the proportion of men with MetS was found to be almost twice that of females.
 These findings are contrary to those documented in a Seychelles' population where the greatest prevalence of MetS using the ATP definition was highest at age 45-54 for men.
 In a Finnish study on Mets, the prevalence of the MetS was found to increase with increasing age in women.